Are Chiropractic Brochures Still Necessary?

 Having never been trained how to use brochures (or just about any other form of practice promotion), these new patient “seeds” languish in the wall-mounted racks waiting for patients to help themselves.

-Those who do often scan the more interesting topics and return them to the rack.
+Those who do often scan the more interesting topics and return them to your rack.

 “This week we’re trying to help as many people with headaches as we can,” you say reaching for a headache brochure and handing it to the patient.
 “If you know someone suffering from headaches I hope you’ll give them this.
 And if they’re located in another town, we’ll consult our referral directory to make sure they get a great chiropractor.”